-Welcome to the 2017 Angler’s Marine/Ranger Boats Inshore Trail, presented by Fisherman’s Post.
-Yes, the event has a title sponsor in this fifth year of the popular five-event inshore tournament series staged throughout southeastern NC waters, and that title sponsorship means all cash payouts for our top three finishers in both the Red Drum Division and the Flounder Division.
+Welcome to the 2018 Angler’s Marine/Ranger Boats Inshore Trail, presented by Fisherman’s Post.
+Yes, the event has a title sponsor in this sixth year of the popular five-event inshore tournament series staged throughout southeastern NC waters, and that title sponsorship means all cash payouts for our top three finishers in both the Red Drum Division and the Flounder Division.

 The top finishers in each division will receive $1000, second place finishers will get $500 each, and third place in both divisions will each go home with $250.
 And thanks to Angler’s Marine and Ranger Boats, all the Inshore Trail money is guaranteed.

 As in past years, each of the five events—Ocean Isle, Topsail, Wrightsville Beach, Southport, and Carolina Beach—is a solid, standalone tournament with great payouts and prizes awarded even if you only fish that one single event, but each event also allows participants to accumulate points towards our crowning of a pair of 2017 Angler’s Marine/Ranger Boats Inshore Trail Champions at the culmination of our final event (Carolina Beach).

 Once again we’ll be offering both Red Drum and Flounder divisions.
 Some events (Ocean Isle, Wrightsville, and Carolina Beach) will have split leaderboards for flounder and red drum, and some will focus more on one species (Topsail’s leaderboard will be a two-red drum aggregate but offer a flounder TWT, and Southport’s leaderboard will be a two-flounder aggregate but offer a red drum TWT).